-Manual.

-Has drafted a The Executive Establish a Has the power to

-Charter for Compensation formal and Review (if any) of

-formal Committee transparent the existing

-adoption. assists and procedure for Human Resources
+advices +h- dayalanina Dayalanmant a

 advises the developing a Development or

 Board on policy on Personnel

 remuneration executive Handbook to

+packages of remuneration strengthen

-packages of corporate remuneration and for fixing strengthen provisions on
+corporate and for fixing provisions on

 officers and the conflict of

 directors and remuneration interest, salaries

 provide packages of and benefits

 oversight over corporate policies,

 remuneration of officers and promotion and

-senior directors; Provide career advancement
+senior directors; career

+management Provide advancement

-management and other key oversight over directives and
+and other key oversight over directives and

 personnel remuneration compliance of

 ensuring that of Senior personnel

 compensation is Management concerned with all

 consistent with and other key statutory

+the Company's personnel requirements that

-the Company's culture, strategy personnel ensuring that requirements that must be
+culture, strategy ensuring that must be

 and control compensation is periodically met in

 environment. consistent with their respective

 the Company's posts.

-Remuneration 1 2 1 culture,
+culture, p 0010.

 strategy and

+control

-control environment;
+environment;

 Designate

 amount of

 remuneration,

 which shall be

 in a sufficient

-level to attract and retain
+level to attract

+and retain

 directors and

-officers who are

-needed to run
+officers who are needed to run

 the Company

 successfully; and in the

-absence of such
+absence of such Personnel

-Personnel

 Handbook,

 cause the

 development of

+such, covering

-such, covering the same
+the same

 parameters of

-1 1 1 1 i , ,- s

 governance set

+out in the CG

 Manual.

 Others

 (specify)